2025-11-27

 Note

-The gap between the adjacent panels of the butt and overlaid joints for this section should be as small as possible to maximize joint strength.
+The gap between the adjacent panels of the butt joint for this section should be as small as possible to maximize joint strength.

 Repair Procedure